shanemileham/shanemileham.github.io/_kb/psychology/emotions/burnout.md

 ## Definition
 Burnout = exhaustion and fatigue
+Procrastination is just not feeling the energy to do something

+## Cause
+Six risk factors for work-related burnout:
+- Mismatch in workload
+- Mismatch in control
+- Lack of appropriate awards
-Procrastination is just not feeling the energy to do something "six risk factors for burnout: mismatch in workload, mismatch in control, lack of appropriate awards, loss of a sense of positive connection with others in the workplace, perceived lack of fairness, and conflict between values."
+- Loss of a sense of positive connection with others in the workplace
+- Perceived lack of fairness
+- Conflict between values

 ## Recovery
 (see recovery post)

 Let it consume you for a day.
 Be a consumer.
 Plan for next day.
 Next day alarm goes off and workout and eat a good meal.